TAMPHYS/Tipping-Points-in-Technology-Adoption-A-Stochastic-Coordination-Model/README.md

 This project studies how technologies become dominant in the presence of **network effects and uncertainty**, using the classic QWERTY vs DSK keyboard competition as a model system.

-The core question is:
+The central question is:

-> *How much adoption is required for an inferior technology to become self-sustaining?*
+> *At what point does a technology become self-sustaining despite being intrinsically inferior?*

-We model this as a **stochastic dynamical system** with multiple equilibria and identify the tipping point where dominance shifts.
+We model this as a **nonlinear stochastic dynamical system**, where adoption evolves through feedback and random fluctuations.

 ---

 ## Key Insight

-In systems with network effects:
+In systems with strong network effects:

-- Adoption reinforces further adoption
+- Adoption reinforces further adoption (positive feedback)
-- But intrinsic quality differences create opposing pressure
+- Intrinsic quality differences create opposing pressure (negative feedback)

 This leads to:

 > **Bistability** — two competing stable equilibria

-- Low adoption → DSK dominates (technically superior)
+- Low adoption → DSK dominates (technical superiority)
-- High adoption → QWERTY dominates (network advantage)
+- High adoption → QWERTY dominates (network effects)

-The transition between them occurs at a **tipping point (~72%)**, where the system becomes highly sensitive to fluctuations.
+Between them lies a **tipping point**, where outcomes become highly sensitive to small fluctuations.

 ---

 ## Model

-### Adoption Probability (Logit Choice)
+### Adoption Probability (Logit Choice Model)

-We model user choice using a discrete choice framework:
+We model the probability of choosing QWERTY as:

 P(x) = 1 / (1 + exp[-(β(2x - 1) - ΔQ)])